2021 SIMRACINGHUB F1 LEAGUE REGULATIONS

-- The selection order is based on the top 14 drivers from the previous season's ranking.
+- The selection order is based on the Drivers Champion and the top 14 drivers from the previous season's ranking.
 Top 14 drivers are here now referred to as "Seeded" Driver(s).

 - Should a Seeded Driver not enroll as a full-time driver for the season, the 7th best driver from the Winter Series Championship Standings will be added to the selection order and so on and so forth.

-- Drivers are responsible of monitoring the forum topic and be ready to announce their selections.
+- Drivers are responsible for monitoring the forum topic and be ready to announce their selections.

 - Drivers must pre-arrange their teammate selection prior to announcing it on the forum topic.